Resources for Undocumented Students

 To apply, visit http://illinoisdreamfund.org/.

 Many schools offer private scholarships to students regardless of their immigration status.
-Make an appointment with a Financial Aid scholarship representative or click here for a list of scholarships and qualifications currently available to Triton College students.
+View the following list of scholarships and qualifications currently available to Triton College students.

 There are many online resources available to students who seek alternative funding options, including: